remla25-team18/operation/docs/deployment.md

 # Deployment Documentation

-This file aims to conceptially document the final deployment of REMLA's group 18 review sentiment analysis system, in terms of the deployment structure and data flow.
+This file aims to conceptually document the final deployment of REMLA's group 18 review sentiment analysis system, in terms of the deployment structure and data flow.
 After studying the documentation, an outsider (e.g. a new team member) should have sufficient understanding of the overall design to contribute in a design discussion.

 ## Deployment Structure
 Our application follows a microservices architecture, deployed on Kubernetes using Helm.
 An Istio service mesh is employed to handle communication between microservices and providing traffic management.